soniacweb/mern-ecommerce/README.md

 ## Overview

 Ecommerce platform built with the mern stack and redux.
 Users can register and sign in, add to cart, add to favourites.
-Thre is an admin area for the client to manage products and orders.
+There is alo an admin area for the client to manage products and orders.

 ## Features